bb-io/Utilities/README.md

 - **Change XML file property** Change XML file property.
 - **Replace XLIFF source with target** Replace XLIFF source with target.

+### CSV Files

+- **Remove CSV rows** Remove the selected rows from a CSV file.
+The first row is indexed 0.
+- **Redefine CSV columns** Rearrange the columns of a CSV file according to the specified order.
+0 being the first column.
+A value of [1, 1, 2] would indicate that there are 3 columns in the new CSV file.
+The first two columns would have the value of the original column 1, the third column would have original column 2.
+- **Apply regex to column** Apply a regex pattern to a specified column in the CSV file.

 ### Texts

 - **Count characters in text** returns number of chracters in text.